ansangah/ansangah.github.io/content/ko/_index.md

       avatar:
         size: medium # Options: small (150px), medium (200px, default), large (320px), xl (400px), xxl (500px)
         shape: circle # Options: circle (default), square, rounded
   - block: collection
+    id: projects
+    content:
+      title: 'My Projects'
+      subtitle: ''
+      text: |-
+        Use this area to speak to your mission.
+I'm a research scientist in the Moonshot team at DeepMind.
+I blog about machine learning, deep learning, and moonshots.

+        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

+        Please reach out to collaborate 😃
+      page_type: Projects
+      count: 3
+    design:
+      view: article-grid
+      columns: '3'
+  - block: collection
     id: news
     content: